ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/container-cloning.md

 Tuple[List[Any], List[Any]]`.
 Your task is to identify and fix the defects inside of this function!
 To aid your debugging efforts, you should use and extend the `def test_remove_duplicates() -> bool` function that should subject the `remove_duplicates` function to several tests.
-The test called `test_remove_duplicates` is implemented in the following fashion:
+Although it does not use Pytest, it is possible to implement a test called `test_remove_duplicates` in the following fashion:

 ```python linenums="1"
 list_one = [1, 2, 3, 4]